Joomla Articles MCP server

 Security Considerations

-• Treat your Joomla API Token like a password
+• Treat your Joomla API Token with the same care as your passwords

-• The server sanitizes HTML content to prevent XSS attacks
+• The server includes safeguards to sanitize HTML content and prevent XSS attacks

-• Use HTTPS for your Joomla website to secure API communications
+• Always use HTTPS for your Joomla website to secure API communications

 How to install this MCP server